Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson7/assignments/activity.md

 Also set the delete rule of the relationship.
 Read more about [deletion rules here](https://cocoacasts.com/core-data-relationships-and-delete-rules) and choose the appropiate one.
 Ask the instructor if you are unsure which one to use.

-Make sure you check the box that says "Ordered" before moving on.

 **Q: Why are we leaving this relationship as to-one?**
 <!-- A plant can be watered many times but each water date belongs to a plant -->